 17 Only let each person lead the life that the Lord has assigned to him, and to which God has called him. – 1 Corinthians 7:17

-One of my hopes through CrossRoads is to help Christian athletes play and live burden free—that you would experience joy and confidence instead of disappointment and self-doubt while playing the game you love.
+One of the hopes of CrossRoads is to help Christian athletes play and live burden free—that you would experience joy and confidence instead of disappointment and self-doubt while playing the game you love.
 Theodore Roosevelt wisely said, “Comparison is the thief of joy.”
 Not only does comparison steal joy, but it also destroys an athlete’s confidence and is a poison to team (and church) unity.

 Whether you are on the bench or playing every play, you have a purpose greater than your position or circumstance.
 Although I think it might be a great idea to ask your coach what your role is on your team, I think it is more important to ask God what His calling is for you while you’re in this season.
 Allow Him to define your purpose and free you from comparison.
 Once He tells you, embrace it!